chinacheng/to_google_https/README.md

 It's very bad experiance to do that with your hands eyery time when the http can't be used, so I white this simple plugin to do that.

 The folder "chrome" is for the chrome browser.

+**How to use?**

+Open a new tab and access chrome://settings/extensions.
+Click the Load unpacked extension button.
+A file dialog appears.
+In the file dialog, navigate to your extension's folder(the 'chrome' folder as described above) and click OK.